 The legal basis for collecting the information

-Most of the information on the form is collected because it is required by law or it is necessary for a legitimate interest of the College, namely your enrolment as a student.
+Most of the information on the enrolment form is collected because it is required by law or it is necessary to perform the public task of enrolling and teaching you as a student of the College.

 Parents, carers and guardians